charge-partners/charge-and-partners/charge_and_carbon_offset.md

 # Charge&Carbon offset

-Make your charging session CO2 neutral.
+Make your charging session is CO2 neutral.
 Send us a users CDR.
 We will take the delivered amount of energy (or estimate the amount of energy charged) and make that session CO2 neutral by offsetting the carbon footprint incurred by this session.
 We take the country and, if possible, the CPO into consideration.